gjkcz/ansible-void/readme.md

 ## New client installation

 There are several differences in the hardware.
-System installation is usually done in EFI, though MBR still exists on older machines in POV.
+System installation is usually done in EFI, ~though MBR still exists on older machines in POV~.

 - Install Void
 - Update `xbps`: `xbps-install -Su xbps`